igoravl/TfsCmdlets/docs/cmdlets/Connection/Connect-TfsConfigurationServer.md

----
+﻿---
 title: Connect-TfsConfigurationServer
 breadcrumbs: [ "Connection" ]
 parent: "Connection"
-description: "Connects to a configuration server.Connects to a configuration server."
+description: "Connects to a configuration server."
 remarks: "A TFS Configuration Server represents the server that is running Team Foundation Server.
 On a database level, it is represented by the Tfs_Configuration database.
 Operations that should be performed on a server level (such as setting server-level permissions) require a connection to a TFS configuration server.
 Internally, this connection is represented by an instance of the Microsoft.TeamFoundation.Client.TfsConfigurationServer.
 NOTE: Currently it is only supported in Windows PowerShell."
 parameterSets:
   "_All_": [ AccessToken, Cached, Credential, Interactive, Passthru, Password, Server, UserName ]